RobinTail/express-zod-api/README.md

 });
 ```

-_This method is optimized for the standard result handler.
+_This method is optimized for the `defaultResultHandler`.
 With the flexibility to customize, you can add additional
 properties as needed._

 ## Excessive properties in endpoint output